 Although not a walk for the faint-hearted, it is most certainly worth the trek due to the striking views over the oldest National Nature Reserve in Wales which you will be rewarded with on route to the top.
 This preserved site is world famous for its rock formations, fragile plant life including alpine species and botanical specialities.

-The Walk begins in the main car park of Ogwen Warden Centre and leads you up a winding path allowing you to enjoy the splendid view of the mountain peaks and sharp ridges along your way to Llyn Idwal.
-As the path levels out you will be positioned perfectly to admire the view of Nant Ffrancon and the slate village of Bethesda.
+From the starting point in the car park at Ogwen Warden Centre, this winter walk leads you up a winding path allowing you to enjoy the splendid view of the mountain peaks and sharp ridges along your way to Llyn Idwal.
+As the path levels out, you will be positioned perfectly to admire the view of Nant Ffrancon and the slate village of Bethesda.
 The path will naturally take veer you off to the left, which will align you with the lake, the mounds which you will see on the Northern side of the water are moraines which were left behind when the glaciers melted – according to legend these are the burial mounds of Idwal and his men.

 After walking the length of the lake, the walk will take you up some steep steps and across the scree towards Twll Du, crossing a small waterfall at one point.
 The path will continue to transport you down to the shores of the lake and then onto the bridge which will eventually place you back at the car park where you started.

 Stay nearby: Plasmeirion, Betws-y-Coed - sleeps 6

 Distance: 4 miles

 Time: 2 hours